Third cycle (doctoral) education Training

 Plan a short presentation (max 10 minutes) of the project in English.

-Yearly Follow Up
+A. Yearly Follow Up Seminar

-MTC monitors the progress of all postgraduate students with a yearly student seminar and a follow up discussion with the student, main supervisor and an appointed chairperson.
+MTC monitors the progress of all postgraduate students via a yearly student seminar and a follow up discussion with the student, main supervisor and an appointed chairperson.
 The chairpersons are representatives of MTC and KI and should implement the rules and regulations in a constructive way to help the student achieve their academic goals.

 For the student